Friday, May 25, 2007

 Wednesday, May 23, 2007

-This is a cartoon I created for K&L winery (California) last month.
+This is a cartoon I created for K&L winery (in Northern California) last month.

 Two book illustration jobs are on the drawing board, and I'm going to do my best to get ahead with them so that I can take a motorcycle trip into the mountains, now that the snow is clear from most of the roads at high altitude.
 I'm going with a friend who is in town for a few days.